-ATL Artist Jospeh McKinney Talks The Eclectically Artistic ‘Artwalk On Boone’ Festival [Exclusive]
+ATL Artist Joseph McKinney Talks The Eclectically Artistic ‘Artwalk On Boone’ Festival [Exclusive]

 Vine City is the perfect location because it has always had an artistic vibe.
 [It has] the buildings for wall space, the long walls that these panels are on now, it’s very significant, it’s actually a work of art in itself.
 If you’re looking at what they’re doing in the community, they just finished the Beltline, they built Cook Park, they’re revamping and revitalizing the area.
 So it’s actually perfect to come in and make sure that, you know, the voices and the energy is represented in the art of that community as it goes through all these changes.
 It’s a street full of murals.
 If you actually go down Boone Street you’ll see more morals.
 I think it’s a perfect beginning to shape the community.

-“Artwalk On Boone” is sponsored by Georgia Power, Home Depot, Invest Atlanta, Elevate Atlanta, The Arthur Blank Foundation, Georgia Conservation Voters with the support of the city of Atlanta.
+“Artwalk On Boone” is sponsored by Georgia Power, E.F.F.E.C.T.
+Fitness, Home Depot, Invest Atlanta, Elevate Atlanta, The Arthur Blank Foundation, Georgia Conservation Voters with the support of the city of Atlanta.

 “Artwalk On Boone” Festival Eventbrite